Water management was - and still is - a very important part of operating a steam-powered railway.

 - A rope or chain attached to the swing-arm near the hose-end.
 This is used to both move and secure the swing-arm (the latter being important to prevent it fouling the loading gauge and hitting a passing train).

 Traditionally the post and arm are made from cast iron and the hose from either leather or canvas.

-On routes commonly used for long-distance passenger and freight services (like the Settle-Carlisle Railway) water troughs were placed between the rails of each running line and filled with water via a water tank (usually in the form of a tank house).
+On routes used regularly for long-distance steam-hauled passenger and freight services (like the Settle-Carlisle Railway was), water troughs could be placed between the rails of each running line (see Image 6) and filled with water via a water tank (usually in the form of a tank house).
 These troughs allowed train crews to replenish the water supplies of their locomotives without having to stop the train.

 - Lowering the scoop too early or lifting it too late could damage both the locomotive and the water trough.

 - Lowering the scoop too late or lifting it too early could leave the locomotive short of water, thereby forcing the crew to add an unscheduled stop for water further along the line.